Return to site

 “The King of Iran dispatched two individuals to the Prophet.
 Upon their arrival, it was noticeable that they had shaved their beards and allowed their moustaches to grow.
 They claimed this was done in obedience to their Lord's command.
 The Prophet responded:

-"Yet my Lord has commanded me to grow my beard and trim my moustache."11
+"Yet my Lord has commanded me to grow my beard and trim my moustache."10

-This narration is deemed weak by Sayyid al-Khui due to the unknown (majhūl) narrators mentioned in its chain of transmission.12 Moreover, this narration cannot be sourced from the canon of hadith.
+This narration is deemed weak by Sayyid Khūʾi due to the unknown (majhūl) narrators mentioned in its chain of transmission.11 Moreover, this narration cannot be sourced from the canon of hadith.
 Therefore, it cannot be relied upon.

-"Shaving the beard is considered as disfigurement (muthla), and whoever commits it, may God's curse be upon him."13
+"Shaving the beard is considered as disfigurement (muthla), and whoever commits it, may God's curse be upon him."12

-From the perspective of the prohibition (ḥurma) mentioned in the narration, there are some considerations.
-The term ‘muthla’ refers to a situation where an individual intentionally inflicts a defect or disfigurement upon another person with the intent of insulting or harming them, such that the effects of the act become visible.16 Therefore, the narration indicates that the individual who shaves another person's beard with the intention of assault, crime, or insult is the one who is cursed.
-However, it does not apply to the case where an individual shaves their own beard or someone else's beard with their consent for the purposes of beautification, trimming, or other valid reasons.17
+Some jurists use this tradition to establish the prohibition of shaving.
+The term ‘muthla’ refers to a situation where an individual intentionally inflicts a defect or disfigurement upon another person with the intent of insulting or harming them, such that the effects of the act become visible.13 Therefore, the narration indicates that the individual who shaves another person's beard with the intention of assault, crime, or insult is the one who is cursed.
+However, it does not apply to the case where an individual shaves their own beard or someone else's beard with their consent for the purposes of beautification, trimming, or other valid reasons.14

 It is also important to note, that even if such a consensus were to be accepted, it would be questionable as it is based on the narrations above, which in themselves have many issues.
-Thus, it seems as if the non-permissibility of shaving only became popular (mashḥūr) amongst the Muslim community after the 10/11th century.21
+Thus, it seems as if the impermissibility of shaving only became popular (mashḥūr) amongst the Muslim community after the 10/11th century.20

 References